neeraj-wisetr/slate/source/includes/tags/_tags.md

 ## Add Tags

-This endpoint add the tags.
+This endpoint adds a specific tag to the database.

 ```php
 <?php